-Corals polyps, themselves, don’t have much color.
+Coral polyps, themselves, don’t have much color.
 Their body tissues are nearly transparent.
 But they form a symbiotic relationship with tiny algae.
-It’s these algae, called zooxanthellae (zoo-zan-THEL-ee), that give corals their color.
+It’s these algae, called zooxanthellae (belonging to the dinoflagellate family Symbiodinaceae), that give corals their color.
 They also provide corals with food.
-Like plants, the algae use sunlight to make food from oxygen and water in a process called photosynthesis.
+Like plants, the algae use sunlight to make food from carbon dioxide and water in a process called photosynthesis.
 Most of the food they make feeds the corals.
 In return, corals provide the algae with a place to live.

 Corals aren’t dead when they bleach.
 They’ve simply lost their color.
 But when the zooxanthellae leave, they take with them the coral’s main source of food.
 Corals can snag tiny bits of food from the water with their tentacles.
-But most corals don’t get enough to eat this way.
-If the problem that caused bleaching lasts more than four weeks, they will likely die.
+But most corals cannot survive just on feeding.

-If the temperature returns to normal, or another problem that caused bleaching goes away, zooxanthellae will return to their coral hosts.
-When this happens, corals can begin to grow again.
+Sometimes zooxanthellae will return to their coral hosts.
+When this happens, corals can become healthy and begin to grow again.
 But once they have bleached, corals need time to fully recover.
-It may take up to three years before the coral is completely healed from the event.

 Coral bleaching is a common problem and one that scientists are working to better understand.
 They hope to find ways to help corals recover from bleaching events.
 And they’re working to make corals more resistant to the stressors that cause bleaching.
 This would protect the reefs that are home to so much marine life.